-The Jersey Shore Area School District supports the assignment of homework to enhance the learning process.
+The Jersey Shore Area School District recognizes that homework may be assigned to enhance the learning process.
 Independent practice is a tool for the total development of each student and should be based on the needs and capabilities of individual students as well as directly related to the standards for a content area.
 Homework assignments should be moderate in nature and relate to and enhance or extend classroom activities.
 While the punctual completion of homework is primarily the student's responsibility, we encourage teachers, parents, and administrators to cooperate with the student in assuring the successful completion of all homework assignments.